wso2/k8s-api-operator/README.md

 ```

 ## Quick Start Guide
-In this section we will discuss about, how to use API Controller and Kubernetes crds together to deploy API in Kubernetes runtime.
+In this section we will discuss about how to use API Controller and Kubernetes crds together to deploy API in Kubernetes runtime.
 WSO2 API Manager CLI will primarily use to issue commands required to create API specific microgateway image and deploy that in Kubernetes.
 ##### Step 1: Install [Kubernetes v1.12 or above](https://Kubernetes.io/docs/setup/)

 ##### Step 2: Download [wso2am-k8s-crds-v1.0.0-beta.zip](https://github.com/wso2/k8s-apim-operator/releases/download/v1.0.0-beta/wso2am-k8s-crds-v1.0.0-beta.zip) and extract the zip